Back to winning, Nets out for more vs. Hawks

 The Hawks aren’t focused on wide margins of victory, they will take what they can get at this point.
 Since a two-point win at Toronto on Nov.
 19, the Hawks are 3-6.

+They will also be missing a key cog as the Hawks said Thursday that standout guard Dejounte Murray will miss approximately two weeks due to a left ankle sprain he suffered during Wednesday’s 113-89 road loss to the New York Knicks.

+Murray underwent an MRI exam in New York on Thursday, which confirmed the sprain “with associated swelling.”

-On Wednesday, Atlanta absorbed a 113-89 loss to the host New York Knicks as it shot a season-worst 37.6 percent and missed 30 of 36 3-point tries that added up to a season-low 16.7-percent success rate.
+In the loss to the Knicks, Atlanta shot a season-worst 37.6 percent and missed 30 of 36 3-point tries that added up to a season-low 16.7-percent success rate.

-Perhaps worse than the subpar shooting numbers was another injury when Dejounte Murray sprained his left ankle 3 1/2 minutes into the first quarter.
-Afterward, the Hawks said Murray was experiencing swelling and it may be severe enough to keep him out Friday.
+Perhaps worse than the subpar shooting numbers when Murray sprained his left ankle 3 1/2 minutes into the first quarter.

-If Murray sits, his absence will likely leave the Hawks without three starters.
-John Collins will miss at least another week with an ankle injury and De’Andre Hunter is still out with a thigh injury but was upgraded to questionable on Thursday..
+With Murray out, his absence could leave the Hawks without three starters.
+John Collins will miss at least another week with an ankle injury and De’Andre Hunter has been out with a thigh injury but was upgraded to questionable on Thursday.

 On Wednesday, Young scored 19 points, marking the fourth time all season he was held under 20.
 He shot 9 of 20 from the field, missed all four of his 3-point tries and is 5 of 34 (14.7 percent) from behind the arc in his past five contests.